Kozel-SD/js-basic/README.md

 			break;
 		case 'f':
 			// Runs the task immediately.
-			// If the worker is on pause or the task in being run, does nothing. worker.forceRun(false);
+			// If the worker is on pause or the task in in progress, does nothing. worker.forceRun(false);
 			break;
 		case 'F':
 			// Runs the task immediately.
 			// If the worker is on pause, runs the task and makes the worker wait for the full delay on resume.
-			// If the task is being run, does nothing. worker.forceRun(true);
+			// If the task is in progress, does nothing. worker.forceRun(true);
 			break;
 		case 'q':